xavier268/mywebdriver/README.md

 # Configuration checklist before testing

-Launch grid container in docker
+* Launch grid container in docker (use provided script)
+* launch mongo conatianer (use provided script)
+* ensure latest geckodriver can be found in the Drivers.Confic.getcckoDriver location.
+It should be executable, and the path should be in the $PATH variable.